 An adolescent brain isn’t the same as an adult brain.
 For starters, according to research conducted at the University of Pittsburgh, the adolescent brain is inherently vulnerable to risk-taking activities.
 That’s because the parts of the brain that control behavior is still growing and changing during the teen years.
-That inherent need to take risks can make teens slightly more vulnerable to experiment with drugs, and it can also make these teens a little less likely to respond to treatment programs that are made for adults.
+That inherent need to take risks can make teens slightly more prone to experiment with drugs, and it can also make these teens a little less likely to respond to treatment programs designed for adults.
+That’s why it’s vital for teens to enroll in treatment programs that are made just for them.

 Any addiction treatment program will provide therapies that are designed to help combat a return to drug use.
-Therapy sessions tend to explain the mechanics of addiction, along with the risks recurrent drug usebring, and therapists hope to help their clients build up skills they can use to resist a return to drugs, even when these people are tempted to do so.
+Therapy sessions tend to explain the mechanics of addiction, along with the risks recurrent drug use bring, and therapists hope to help their clients build up skills they can use to resist a return to drugs, even when these people are tempted to do so.

-Teen drug rehab centers might use these therapies too, but according to the National Institute on Drug Abuse (NIDA), adolescent programs should do much more.
-In fact, it’s vital for teen drug programs to focus on providing care for the entire teen.
-Rather than focusing exclusively on a drug use problem, a comprehensive adolescent program might provide therapies for:
+Beyond skill-building for sobriety, it’s vital for teen drug rehab centers and teen drug programs to focus on providing care for the entire teen, mind and body.
+Rather than focusing exclusively on a drug use problem, a comprehensive adolescent program can provide therapies for: